5 Critical IoT Security Challenges and How to Overcome Them

 IoT Security Challenge 5: Responding to Attacks Effectively

-Securing the many millions of IoT devices set to come online in the next few years presents a major problem for security teams.
+Securing the billions of IoT devices coming online over the next several years is one of the defining cybersecurity challenges of our time.
 Between outdated communication technologies, shadow IT installations, and issues with understanding device behavior, it’s easy to see the challenge facing security teams.
 Despite this, organizations don’t have to go it alone.
-Asimily’s IoT protection solution helps healthcare, life sciences, manufacturing, higher ed, government, and other companies protect and understand their connected devices now and in the future.
+Asimily’s IoT security solution helps healthcare, life sciences, manufacturing, higher ed, government, and other organizations protect and understand their connected devices now and in the future.